 Fasting is an age-old practice, often done for religious reasons, but fasting for weight loss still captures the public imagination.
 Indeed, fasting — that is, eating little to no food — will result in weight loss, at least in the short term.

 Typical Fasting Weight Loss Plans

 Not all fasts are created equal.
 Some can be perfectly safe, such as medical fasts supervised by a physician.
-Religious and cultural fasts are typically undertaken as an act of devotion, last from 24-48 hours, and are not intended to promote weight loss.
+Religious and cultural fasts are typically performed as devotion, last from 24-48 hours, and are not intended to promote weight loss.

 Fasts lasting a day or two are unlikely to be dangerous for most healthy adults.
-But high-risk people, the elderly, anyone with a chronic disease, pregnant women, and children are advised against any type of fasting.
+But high-risk people, the elderly, anyone with a chronic disease, pregnant women, and children are advised against fasting.

 The danger lies in staying on the fast for prolonged periods, anywhere from three days to a month.